darrendoan/Random-Password-Generator/README.md

 ## Usage
 You may access the password generator through this link:

+Just click generate password and fill in/select the prompts and voila!
+You have a completely randomized password that you can use for whatever you like! :D

 ## Credits
 Huge thank you to Tom & Prateek from the USYD Coding Bootcamp for their assistance during class and after class.